MIDDLE SCHOOL COURSES

 This drawing and painting course provides an in-depth studio experience in which students create portfolios of quality artwork with an emphasis on concept as well as perception.
 The scope of the work is equivalent to that of a foundation art course in college for those students interested in fine art.
 Course content fulfills the guidelines set by the College Board.
 Students complete a portfolio of twenty-four works and submit it to be scored by the College Board.
-The portfolio includes eight advanced placement-level works completed in the tenth and eleventh grades in addition to seven new works completed during the first semester and nine additional works completed between January and mid-April.
+The portfolio includes eight AP-level works completed in the tenth and eleventh grades in addition to seven new works completed during the first semester and nine additional works completed between January and mid-April.

 Prerequisite: Drawing and Painting II and application.

 Draw & Paint I/Hist & Art of Mod Eur & World

 This interdisciplinary course combines a tenth-grade history course (see description for course number U6410-0, The History and Art of Modern Europe and the World, located in the Academics section of this guide under the History and Social Studies course offerings) with a drawing and painting course.
 For students who love art history and/or studio art, it offers the opportunity to study history through art and to develop and hone artistic techniques and talents.
 This course is required for students wishing to take AP Studio Art offerings in the Visual Arts department.

 Corequisite: The History and Art of Modern Europe and the World.